VCU student project to help region's planners improve transit access for people with disabilities

 “There are minimum requirements, but a lot of time people need more than that,” she said.
 “A lot of the time it’s not meeting the needs of community members in the area.”

-Paratransit services, such as GRTC CARES and the Hanover DASH, provide on-demand transit service that can pick up people disabilities from their homes, but only if they meet certain criteria.
+Paratransit services, such as GRTC CARE and the Hanover DASH, provide on-demand transit service that can pick up people with disabilities from their homes, but only if they meet certain criteria.

-Jeannette Gholson, a visually impaired medical professional and chairwoman of the GRTC CARES Advisory Committee, uses paratransit, but has friends with disabilities who use regular fixed-route buses.
+Jeanette Gholson, a blind medical professional and chairwoman of the GRTC CARE Advisory Committee, uses paratransit, but she has friends with disabilities who use regular fixed-route buses.

-She said one of those friends, who also is visually impaired, raised concerns several years ago after they had trouble navigating around a bus stop on Laburnum Avenue without a sidewalk.
+She said one of those friends, who is visually impaired, raised concerns several years ago after having trouble navigating around a bus stop on Laburnum Avenue without a sidewalk.

-"He didn't feel safe," she said, explaining that he brought it up with GRTC officials at the time.
-"They said they understood his concerns -- but of course it was about money.
-It wasn't a priority [for Henrico County] then."
+“He didn’t feel safe,” she said, explaining that he brought it up with transit officials at the time.
+“They said they understood his concerns — but of course it was about money.
+It wasn’t a priority [for Henrico County] then.”

 Cazares, a Richmond native who grew up in Kansas but returned to Virginia for college, said her project is rooted in the research paper she wrote last year.